a5482pick/Twitter-Scan/README.md

 **_An extension to automatically load and read tweets._**

 New tweets are automatically loaded.
 Old tweets are coloured red, new tweets are coloured green.
+The new tweets are saved in an array.